jg-digital-media/jgdm-100DaysOfCode/work/log/round-9.md

 ___

-# R9D81: Monday 27 August 2022
+# R9D81: Monday 30 August 2022

   Added some mixins in Sass to run the background images for my new website.
-Tomorrow I'll tackle adding in a Slick Fadeer image gallery.
+Tomorrow I'll tackle adding in a Slick Fader image gallery.

 + **Technologies Used** - HTML, CSS, JavaScript